 Q. Are you affiliated with any church or denomination?

 We are a Christian organization but are not affiliated with any single church or denomination.
 The Lifehouse program includes daily devotional time and Bible studies.
-Residents attend a local church of their choice.
+Program participants attend a local church of their choice.

 Q. What is the cost for staying there?

 Lifehouse services, including a place to live, are offered free of charge to all young women.
 If they are old enough to work, we help them secure employment.
 Once they are receiving a paycheck, they are asked to contribute 10 percent back to Lifehouse, along with meeting their other financial obligations, including saving for their future.
 Our focus is on teaching young women to become self-sufficient.

 Q. Do I have to place my baby for adoption?